lifaon74/ctx-polyfill/README.md

 Stable: arc, arcTo, bezierCurveTo, closePath, ellipse, lineTo, moveTo, quadraticCurveTo, rect.

 Experimental: [addPath](https://developer.mozilla.org/en-US/docs/Web/API/Path2D/addPath).

-With **native** Path2D, `addPath` does not support yet a `transform` argument.
-If you absolutely need it, do : `delete window.Path2D`, the polyfill will build it's own Path2D class.

 For size reasons, Path2D polyfill does'nt support SVG path (used as argument in constructor).

 #### Helper
-Because the specs are not finished, the `currentTransform` or even `Path2D.addPath`originally used [SVGMatrix](https://developer.mozilla.org/en-US/docs/Web/API/SVGMatrix) which have beed deprecated.
+Because the specs are not finished, the `currentTransform` or even `Path2D.addPath`originally used [SVGMatrix](https://developer.mozilla.org/en-US/docs/Web/API/SVGMatrix) which have been deprecated.
 Instead, use an Array[6].

 If you need SVGMatrix, some hacks have been implemented :
 ```ts